rlieben/726567756982776978/README.rst

             * particle_swarm

         description:
             For each algorithm the results are saved in sub folders.
-These folders contain a GIF of the process
+These folders contain a GIF of the process and the total score (sum of all house values) is stored in data.txt

     Specification
+        content:
+            *amstelhage.py

+        description:
-        This folder contains the spefications used for this project
+            This folder contains the spefications used for this project like the Amstelhaege's width and height

     Visualisations
+        content:
+            * coloured_map.py
+            * make_gif.py
+            * txtwriter.py

+        description:
-        This folder contains the scripts used to visualise the data
+            This folder contains all scripts used to visualise and document the change in score during each iteration for every algorithm

 Authors
 =======
 * Toon van Holthe tot Echten